 With this comes the release of parasites, and is more common in outdoor pond environments.

-The most likely reason, due to unstable or extremely unfavorable water parameters.
+It is the most likely reason due to unstable or extremely unfavorable water parameters.

 Water parameters concern pH, high range pH, ammonia, nitrites, and nitrates.
 These, including temperature, should all be within certain ranges in order for your goldfish to thrive.